-When a cat’s body temperature is too high, the body will send signals to the brain.
-In turn, the brain will send messages to the glands to begin the sweating process to stop a cat from overheating.
+When a cat’s body temperature is too high, it’ll send a signal to the brain.
+In turn, the brain will send a message to the eccrine sweat glands to begin the sweating process to stop a cat from overheating.

-While a cat’s sweat system isn’t as comprehensive as a human’s, it is effective.
-Cats are homeotherms, which means they can maintain a relatively constant body temperature of 101° F to 102° F. But cats sometimes need to get creative to keep themselves cool.
+Cats are homeotherms, which means that they can maintain a relatively constant body temperature of 100° F to 102.5° F.

 You might notice your cat leaving a trail of paw prints across a paved or tiled surface during a period of hot weather.
 This is sweating in action.
 A cat’s paw pads contain vital sweat glands that are important for maintaining a healthy body temperature.